dreth/dreth.github.io/blog/evaluate_crypto_projects/article.md

 The scalability issue makes transacting on Ethereum potentially prohibitively expensive.
 As a result, users looking for investment opportunities, high yields or just experimenting with applications have flocked to projects that promise 'cheap transactions'.

 These new 'Ethereum killers' not only have attracted users looking to transact on the cheap, but also large venture capital firms looking to invest in them early on in order to profit as much as possible from any potential growth of these platforms.
+Since no platform has managed to 'kill' Ethereum, I will refer to these as *Alt-L1*<a onclick="captureSection('#ethereum-killers')" href="#glossary"><sup>[9]</sup></a> blockchains or Alternative L1 blockchains.

-#### The issue with Ethereum 'killers'
+#### The issue with Alt-L1s

 These new platforms have low transaction fees, however, they give up some other features Ethereum has either partially or completely, which poses other risks: